 Paul Schwartz - Meals-on-Wheels of White Plains, Inc.

 The mission of Meals-on-Wheels of White Plains is to deliver both food and compassion to our homebound, elderly neighbors in need.
 Meals-on-Wheels serves residents of White Plains who are unable to shop or prepare adequate meals for themselves.
 Meals-on-Wheels volunteers deliver two delicious and nutritionally balanced meals per day.
-Our goal is to bring to each client a smile and meals that taste great, look pleasing and meet their individual health needs. .
+Our goal is to bring to each client a smile and meals that taste great, look pleasing and meet their individual health needs.
 We serve between 55 and 65 people each day, and more than 150 over the course of a year.
 Meals-on-Wheels of White Plains provides two meals per day (a hot lunch and a cold supper) to residents of White Plains who are unable to shop and/or prepare meals for themselves.
 Meals are delivered Monday through Saturday, year-round, including most holidays.
 We do close for Christmas and New Year's Day but provide an extra set of meals the day before each of the days we are closed.
 Community Development funding is indispensable to Meals-on-Wheels of White Plains.
 Without Community Development funds Meals-on-Wheels may: cut back on the number of clients served and/or impose a waiting list, cut back on the number of clients subsidized, and/or raise the price (fee for service) to meet the actual cost of serving the meals.
 This would be a real hardship for people living with both fixed incomes and heavy medical expenses.
 Funds are needed to help our agency to pay for the meals, to buy needed supplies and equipment for transporting meals, and to help provide for the salary of the executive director.

 This year we are requesting $20,000 to serve 150 people.